 An example of a CSV file format:

-After all your data has been added, export the spreadsheet as a CSV file and UPLOAD.
+After all your data has been added, export the spreadsheet as a CSV file.

 TXT FILES (files with a document extension .txt)